 Current research suggests that EMDR is as effective as some types of Exposure Therapy, as effective as Trauma-Focused Cognitive Behavioral Therapy, and more effective than selective serotonin re-uptake inhibitors alone (van der Kolk et al., 2007; Seidler & Wagner, 2006).

-Currently, the International Society for Stress Studies, the U.S. Substance Abuse and Mental Health Services Administration, U.S. Departments of Veterans Affairs and Defense, and the World Health Organization all recommend EMDR for the treatment of PTSD.
+Currently, the International Society for Stress Studies, the U.S. Substance Abuse and Mental Health Services Administration, and the U.S. Departments of Veterans Affairs and Defense, all recommend EMDR for the treatment of PTSD.

 Are There Dangers or Side Effects?